 by Pascale Potvin

 Once you’ve completed your book-length draft, that’s when the real work of editing begins.
-The following 4 editing and proofreading solutions (3 apps & 1 human) will take the guesswork out of cleaning up your writing and help you deliver your shiniest edited and proofread work to the world.
+The following 4 best editing and proofreading solutions to tidy your writing (3 apps & 1 human) will take the guesswork out of cleaning up your writing and help you deliver your shiniest work to the world.

 (Or read our comprehensive overview on the 6 best writing apps out there!)